Degree type(s): Master's

 Master of Science (MS) Degree in Bioethics Program

 The University of Mary is now accepting applications for its second cohort in a world-class graduate degree program in bioethics, offered in partnership with the National Catholic Bioethics Center (NCBC).
 The priority application deadline is July 10.

 Program Structure and Outline

-Students will complete a blend of flexible coursework, which may be completed online by students across the country or in the evenings for students in Bismarck, along with four planned in-person seminars on Bismarck’s main campus.
-The MS in Bioethics is completed in two separate sections.
-Students first complete the NCBC Certification program, and upon completion receive graduate credit for that coursework.
-Once completed, students then begin the University of Mary coursework to complete the Master’s degree.
+Students will complete a blend of flexible coursework, which may be completed online by students across the country or in the evenings for students in Bismarck, along with four conveniently planned in-person seminars on the university's main campus in Bismarck.
+The MS in Bioethics is completed in two separate sections: